supermarsx/whoisdigger/readme.md

 ### Exporting bulk processing results

-At export stage the user is given several options, you can decide what domain status to export, if you want domains that threw errors included, their basic information if not available such as creation, expiry and update dates.
-Exporting as text file will only export invidualized whois replies for each domain in a zip file, as a csv you're able export both basic information and whois replies in text, inline csv or separate csv files in a zip for organization.
+When choosing export options, you can decide what domain status to export, if you want errors included, only basic domain information such as creation, expiration and update dates.

+Exporting as text will only export raw replies for each domain in a zip file, as a csv you're able to see both both basic information and whois replies (in text, inline csv or separate csv inside a zip file).

 ### Notes on errors

-Errors when doing bulk lookups are common due to the nature of bulk requests, this means that requests will get blocked, throttled or delayed resulting in errors.
-Errors may refer to already registered domains so sometimes you can assume that they're already taken, see assumptions.
-Uniregistry has a very low threshold on whois requests resulting in temporary block as soon as 3 rapid requests hit their server, whoisdigger assumes rate limiting for Uniregistry as unavailable.
+Errors during bulk lookups are common due to the cadence of requests, this means that you'll have requests getting blocked, rejected, throttled or delayed.
+Errors may signal that a domain is already registered, at times you can assume that but take into account the domain name, tld and probability of it being registered.
+Whoisdigger includes assumptions for specific scenarios, see assumptions for more.

+## Settings

+Whoisdigger uses a settings file that rules how the application behaves in the overall, currently you can only change this if you use the git version.

+### Assumptions

+You can use assumptions with whoisdigger making it more reliable in case you're getting inconsistencies across different tests.

+`uniregistry`, Assume a domain is unavailable when uniregistry query limit is reached, default is true.

+​	Note: Uniregistry whois has a very low threshold on whois requests, a few requests with relative small timings in between will result in a temporary block, by assuming a rate limiting reply from uniregistry as a taken domain, you ensure that you're not getting a false positive error.

+`ratelimit`, Assume a domain is unavailable when getting rate limited, default is false

+`unparsable`, Assume a domain as available if reply is unparsable, default is false

 ## Building